-Principles of consolidation-The condensed consolidated financial statements include the accounts of HealthEquity, Inc. and its wholly owned subsidiaries, HealthEquity Trust Company, HEQ Insurance Services, Inc., and HealthEquity Advisors, LLC (collectively referred to as the "Company").
+Principles of consolidation-The condensed consolidated financial statements include the accounts of HealthEquity, Inc. and its wholly owned subsidiaries, HealthEquity Trust Company, HEQ Insurance Services, Inc., HealthEquity Advisors, LLC and HealthEquity Retirement Services, LLC (collectively referred to as, the "Company").

-During the year ended January 31, 2015, the Company and an unrelated company formed a limited partnership for investment in and the management of early stage companies in the healthcare industry.
-The Company has a 22% ownership interest in such partnership accounted for using the equity method of accounting.
-The investment was approximately \$281,000 as of October 31, 2016 and is included in other assets on the accompanying condensed consolidated balance sheet.
+The Company has a 22% ownership interest in a limited partnership for investment in and the management of early stage companies in the healthcare industry, such partnership is accounted for using the equity method of accounting.
+The investment was approximately \$206,000 as of April 30, 2017 and is included in other assets on the accompanying condensed consolidated balance sheet.

-During the year ended January 31, 2016, the Company purchased an approximate 2% ownership interest in a limited partnership that engages in the development of technology-based financial healthcare products.
+The Company has a 2% ownership interest in a limited partnership that engages in the development of technology-based financial healthcare products.
 The Company determined there was no significant influence and therefore the investment was accounted for using the cost method of accounting.
-The investment was \$500,000 as of October 31, 2016 and is included in other assets on the accompanying condensed consolidated balance sheet.
+The investment was \$500,000 as of April 30, 2017 and is included in other assets on the accompanying condensed consolidated balance sheet.